szczypiorofix/color-palette/README.md

 ## General information
 Material design color palette codes, written in LESS.
-You can use them in your application, or on your website or whatever you like.
+You can use them in your application, or on your website or whatever you want.

 All color codes came from [material.io](https://material.io/guidelines/style/color.html#color-color-tool)